qml.qnn.KerasLayer

 compute_dtype

-The dtype of the layer’s computations.
+The dtype of the computations performed by the layer.

 dtype